matmcreative/Employee_Analysis_SQL/README.md

 WHERE hire_date BETWEEN '1986-01-01' AND '1987-01-01';
 ```

-* List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.
+* Query the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.

 ```
 SELECT departments.dept_no, departments.dept_name, dept_manager.emp_no, employees.last_name, employees.first_name, dept_manager.from_date, dept_manager.to_date